What Is the Cheapest Inground Swimming Pool?

 What's the cheapest inground pool?

-Overall, vinyl liner pools are the cheapest inground swimming pools that money can buy.
+Overall, we have seen vinyl liner pools be the typically less expensive inground swimming pool option.
 It's rare to find a pool builder who can build a concrete or fiberglass pool at a vinyl liner pool price.

 This does not mean that vinyl liner pools are never expensive.
-Some vinyl liner pools cost more than concrete or fiberglass pools, depending on the project, pool size, features, and accessories.
+No, depending on the project scope, pool size, features, and accessories, some vinyl liner pools can cost more than concrete or fiberglass pools.

 How cheap can a vinyl liner pool be?